yobrx/yobrx/README.md

 - 🇬🇧 **English**: B1 Level (Verbal), B2 Level (Written)
 - 🇯🇵 **Japanese / 日本語**: A1- Level (Basics to travel)

-  #### I’m currently learning...

-  - ...🇬🇧 English language, to improve my confidence in spoken expression and verbal comprehension
-  - and 🇯🇵 Japanese language, to have good notions to travel again in this country, after a first visit in 2019.

 ### My hobbies :

 🚲 Cycling, 🎮 Video games, 🌎 travel, 📕 learn languages